rcelebi/rcelebi.github.io/_posts/2022-05-06-blog_1_kg_construction.md

 Processing (NLP) methods and tools should be used to build KGs.

 There are many application areas where you can use the KG built from text like Content Search, Recommendation and Classification.

+-  Content search

+-  Content recommendation

+-  Content classification

  We can use the KG generated from the content to classify and annotate with keywords (concepts) and can be searchable with the keywords and variations of these keywords.
 Many modern applications (like Netflix and YouTube) rely on recommendation systems to create optimal customer experiences.
 A lot